kravietz/cspbuilder/README.md

 CspBuilder is a web-based collector for Content Security Policy violation reports with advanced analytics and policy generation features, supporting CSP Level 2 and some extensions.
+Between 2013 and 2016 this was the code behind free online CSP collector CspBuilder.info but increasing operational and maintenance costs made me discontinue the website and just open-source the code instead.

 # Licensing
 CspBuilder is distributed with multiple licenses:

 * Usage for personal purposes, by educational and other non-profit organisations is licensed based on the attached GPLv3 license.
-* License for usage within for-profit organisations is $150 per year
+* License for usage within a for-profit organisations is $150 per year
 * Distribution, repackaging and sale of services based on CspBuilder is licensed on per-case basis (please contact for details).

 # Operations